manwar/python-guide/introduction-to-python.md

     chars.insert(0, "z")
     print(chars)             # prints ['z', 'a', 'b', 'a', 'a', 'c', 'd']

-You can even remmove an element from any index in the list using `pop()`.
+You can even remove an element from any index in the list using `pop()`.

 If nothing passed to `pop()` it would remove the last element in the list.